johncrook-davies/sailing/weather.md

   1. the land heats up
   2. air over the land is heated and rises
   3. as it rises it expands and cools (the adiabatic effect)
-  4. it expands over the sea
+  4. it moves over the sea (sometimes needs some offshore wind to start it off)
   5. eventually it cools so much it falls again onto the sea
+  6. as it falls it cools and moves to fill the low pressure over the land
+  7. this air is moist, so when it is heated again it creates clouds
-* at night the process is reversed
+* at night the process is reversed - usually lighter unless there are drainage winds
 * drainage winds can exaggerate this effect further at night, this is where cool air flows down hill (can be exaggerated by snow covered mountains)
+* can be hugely exaggerated by katabatic winds - winds that moves through valleys, gathering power before reaching coast

 ## Suns effect on earth
 * more of the sun's energy hits the equator than the poles